 The 32-year-old's death on Monday morning was the sixth refugee fatality on Manus Island in four years.

 Australia's immigration department confirmed the death at Lorengau Hospital but directed inquiries to PNG authorities.

-Refugee Action Coalition spokesman Ian Rintoul confirmed the man had been facing rape charges against a local woman following an alleged incident at a motel earlier this year.
+Refugee Action Coalition spokesman Ian Rintoul confirmed the man had been facing rape charges against a local woman following an alleged incident at a motel last year.

 The matter was yet to go to court and the man had intended to vigorously defend the charges, Mr Rintoul said.

 Sudanese refugee Abdul Aziz said the man had been his roommate before he moved to the transit accommodation centre outside the detention complex four months ago.

 He said his friend had applied for resettlement in the US but was yet to hear back on the outcome.

 "He was nice guy and quiet guy," Mr Aziz told AAP on the phone from Manus Island.